Bhawana Kanth: Education

 Kanth completed her schooling from DAV Public School in Barauni refinery.
-She prepared for engineering entrance examinations in Kota, Rajasthan.
-Kanth joined Bachelor of Engineering in Medical Electronics from BMS College of Engineering, Bengaluru for further studies.
+She prepared for engineering entrance examinations in Kota, Rajasthan, and joined Bachelor of Engineering in Medical Electronics from BMS College of Engineering, Bengaluru for further studies.
 She graduated in 2014 and was recruited for IT giant Tata Consultancy Services.

 Career

 Kanth had always dreamt of flying planes.
 She took the Air Force Common Admission Test and was selected to be commissioned into the Air Force.
 As a part of her Stage 1 training, she joined the fighter stream.

 In June 2016, Kanth underwent a six month long stage-II training on Kiran Intermediate Jet Trainers at Hakimpet Air Force Station in Hyderabad soon after which she got commissioned as Flying Officer at Combined Graduation Parade Spring Term at the Air Force Academy in Dundigal the same year.

-Kanth flies Hawk advanced jet trainers and it has been the plan to move her and the other two members of her cohort to MIG 21 Bison squadron.
+Kanth flew Hawk advanced jet trainers at AFS Bidar and it has been the plan to move her and the other two members of her cohort to MIG 21 Bison squadron.
 Flying Officer Bhawana Kanth on 16 March 2018 takes the solo flight of Mig-21 ‘Bison’.
 She made the solo flight of Mig-21 from Ambala Air Force Station at around 1400 hours.

 Kanth also tried some modelling assignments and appeared in print advertisements.